 “When I was sixteen or seventeen, I wanted to be a writer.
 I wanted to be a playwright But everything I wrote, I thought was weak. and I can remember falling asleep in tears because I had no talent the way I wanted to have.” -Francis Ford Coppola

-Therefore, without further delay, we will explain some of the most essential tips to become a successful screenwriter ready to pen films that will appear at Cannes or Venice!
+Superprof writers now deliver essential tips to become a successful screenwriter ready to pen films that will appear at Cannes or Venice!

-"The more that you read, the more things you will know.
+"The more you read, the more things you will know.
 The more that you learn, the more places you'll go."
 Dr. Seuss

-To learn the basics of formatting, organising ideas, and the general structure of a feature film or television screenplay, screenplay newbies, need to spend a lot of time analysing past successful screenplays in the genre they wish to specialise in.
+To learn the basics of organising ideas, formatting a script and the general structure of a feature film or television screenplay, novice writers need to spend a lot of time analysing successful screenplays in the genre they wish to specialise in.

 Where can spectacular screenplays be read and downloaded online to perfect the screenwriting art?

 One of the best websites to read some of the most well-known screenplays is scriptreaderpro.com.
 Perfect for amateurs looking to become familiar with scripts in the genres of drama, comedy, action/adventure, thriller, and horror.